ExCALIBUR-NEPTUNE/NESO/README.md

 repository](https://github.com/ExCALIBUR-NEPTUNE/NESO-Spack) and is
 the same as if you were doing a traditional Spack installation of a named version of NESO.
-This has the particular advantage of building with all toolchaings (i.e., GCC, OneAPI) at one time.
+This has the particular advantage of building with all toolchains (i.e., GCC, OneAPI) at one time.
 It also works well if you are developing NESO and Nektar++ simultaneously, as it will rebuild both.
 The main disadvantage of this approach is that Spack hides the output of CMake during the build process and will only